AndreasTar/AndreasTar/README.md

 ## I'm a university student, studying 'Computer Science and Engineering'.
 - I'm interested in Game Development and Game Design, and all the algorithms that make games possible, light-weight and visually amazing.
 - Currently working on 3 games in ~~[Unity][unity]~~ (all of these games are being converted into [Godot][godotlink], due to Unity doing a big oopsie) and some side projects, like a discord bot, a [Minecraft][mclink] clone using C# and [OpenTK][opentklink], and an attempt at the same MC clone using Vulkan and C++.
-- Currently learning OpenGL and Vulkan.
+- Currently learning OpenGL and C++.
 - I'm planning on learning more about Vulkan and everything Shader, Web-Development and C++.

 <br />